-Prevent Child Abuse Arizona is shifting the public conversation about child maltreatment so that prevention is the priority.
+Prevent Child Abuse Arizona is dedicated to strengthening families and protecting children through collaboration, education, and advocacy.
 PCA Arizona provides training, parenting education and prevention services to families, foster parents, child welfare professionals, social service providers, law enforcement, court personnel and the public.

 Supporting Children and Families During the COVID-19 Pandemic